-Cyanobacteria (also known as blue-green algae) are common native algae in lakes, ponds and rivers around the world.
-In Vermont, they can be found in any water body or river.
+Cyanobacteria (also known as blue-green algae) are common native organisms in lakes, ponds and rivers around the world.
+In Vermont, they can be found in any water body, river or stream.
 Some species of cyanobacteria produce toxins and these toxins have been documented in some Vermont lakes.
 Cyanobacteria are not always toxic and it is not possible to tell by looking if toxins are present.
 For this reason, the Vermont Department of Health and the Vermont DEC recommend that everyone avoid contact with cyanobacteria.

-We can all safely swim, fish, and boat in Vermont’s lakes and ponds if we learn to recognize these algae.
-The information here will help you know when it is best to find another place for your family or pets to enjoy the water.
+We can all safely swim, fish and boat in Vermont’s lakes and ponds if we learn to recognize cyanobacteria.
+The information here will help you know when it is best to find another place for your family and pets to enjoy the water.

-Play it safe – learn to recognize and avoid these algae
+Play it safe!
+Learn to recognize and avoid cyanobacteria.

-- Generally Safe - few if any cyanobacteria present, https://apps.health.vermont.gov/VTTracking/BlueGreenAlgae/QuantitativeGenerallySafe.htm
+- Generally Safe - Few if any cyanobacteria present.
+The area should be safe for recreation.
+(See photos)

-- High Alert - large amounts of cyanobacteria present, not safe for recreation https://apps.health.vermont.gov/VTTracking/BlueGreenAlgae/VisualHighAlert.htm
+- High Alert - Large amounts of cyanobacteria are present and scums may occur in some areas.
+The water is not safe for recreation.
+(See photos)